 With inflation, conflict in Ukraine and the Middle East and rising rates dominating markets, investors have turned to alternative asset classes to gain returns.
 This is where a commodity exchange-traded fund (ETF) can help.

-Commodities are generally inflation hedges because they move hand-in-hand with inflation.
+Commodities are generally inflation hedges because they often move hand-in-hand with inflation.
 At the same time, commodity prices rarely follow stocks and bonds.
 If the price of a stock or bond is trailing down, this may be the time to buy commodities.

 How do commodity ETFs work?